Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 My research focuses on the history of cinema in Britain.
 As a Research Associate funded by CHIRP, I am embarking on a project that explores the early history of cinema in London, before 1930.
 I am interested in mapping the spread of cinema culture across the city; in the social experience of cinema-going in London's West End; and in the cluster of film businesses that grew up in the streets of Soho - an area that contemporary commentators came to know as London's 'Filmland'.

-I am also writing a book, based on a part of my doctoral research, about the craze for film acting in interwar Britain.
+I am also writing a book, based on part of my doctoral research, about the craze for film acting in inter-war Britain.
+This is due to be published by I.B.
+Tauris in 2015.

 Other aspects of my doctoral research have been published, or are forthcoming, in journal articles and book chapters.
 My article 'How to Become a Bioscope Model' won the 2010 Projection Box Essay Award for new research into British popular visual culture.

-I have also taught for the English Literature BA and the Urban Studies MSc courses.
+I have also taught on the English Literature BA and the Urban Studies MSc courses.